carlignn/carlgaspar-nostyleplease/content/carldsscom/_index.md

 ##

 carldss.com is a custom designed card for leagues with the players’ information, stats, their league, player images, and more.
 Promoting gratification and accomplishment on the efforts of the players.
-Check out all leagues below or read about [PROJECT CARLDSS.COM](/projects/carldsscom-custom-collectible-cards/).
+Check out [ALL LEAGUES](#all-leagues) below or read about [PROJECT CARLDSS.COM](/projects/carldsscom-custom-collectible-cards/).

 We're hoping to reach more leagues.
 Reach out to any of our socials if you want one.